 A scheme that we are particularly proud of is our industry year student placement scheme that has been running for many years.
 The scheme is advertised openly at the beginning of each year for a placement that starts in June.
 As Stonewall Diversity Champions and London Living Wage employers we have been attracting excellent applicants.
 We have been particularly targeting students from non-Russell Group universities.
 Our students return to university after a year at Gatehouse Chambers to complete their university degree, watched proudly by their ex-Gatehouse Chambers colleagues who are willing them success!
 The testimonials below from our three most recent students (from the University of Kent, Sheffield Hallam and Northampton Universities) reflects how effective this scheme is:

-“Hardwicke is a great place to work.
+“Gatehouse Chambers is a great place to work.
 The past year has shown me the importance of being able to implement my academic and theoretical knowledge from university into a professional working environment.
-Working at Hardwicke as a marketing and event student has allowed me to develop a wide range of skills that I know will be transferable throughout my career; the hands on approach of using digital marketing, social media, CRM, managing the website, organising events and finding solutions to many IT problems, are all key aspects of the business that contribute to the great market strategy and staff ethos.
-Hardwicke is a place where individuals come together with different skill sets, aspirations and attitudes.
+Working at Gatehouse Chambers as a marketing and event student has allowed me to develop a wide range of skills that I know will be transferable throughout my career; the hands on approach of using digital marketing, social media, CRM, managing the website, organising events and finding solutions to many IT problems, are all key aspects of the business that contribute to the great market strategy and staff ethos.
+Gatehouse Chambers is a place where individuals come together with different skill sets, aspirations and attitudes.
 Being part of a smaller team has given me a unique hands on approach, which has enabled me to learn independently and be more creative from both a marketing and IT perspective.
-I have enjoyed being a part of such a fun and supportive team -everyone at Hardwicke is so friendly and share a passion for what they do.”
+I have enjoyed being a part of such a fun and supportive team -everyone at Gatehouse Chambers is so friendly and share a passion for what they do.”
 Tia

 The application form for our student placement scheme appears in about February and can be found on our Recruitment pages.